alyashour/alyashour/README.md

-# Hi there 👋, I'm Aly Ashour
+# Hello, I'm Aly Ashour
 I'm a third year Computer Software Engineering student at Western University.
 I'm also founder and president of WE Autopilot club.
 Check us out on [our org page](https://github.com/WE-Autopilot).